Circus (Britney Spears album): Music and lyrics

 The electropop track "Unusual You" deals with a woman finding unexpected love.
 It has been compared to musical themes from the 1980s and 1990s, and has been noted as a "pulsating ballad", with the song also drawing comparisons to the "shimmering waterfall mood first popularized by Janet Jackson".
 "Blur", which features Spears singing in a lower register, sees the inclusion of urban influences, and lyrically recalls the morning after a party: "Can't remember what I did last night/I gotta get my head right, where the hell am I?
 Who are you?
 What'd we do last night?"; it drew similarities to Spears' song "Early Mornin" from In the Zone (2003).
 "Mmm Papi" draws elements from a 1960s go-go rock guitar, as well as Latin pop and dancehall themes.
 Despite its "fun" nature, it was criticized for appearing to "revisit the Lolita persona of "...Baby One More Time".
 It has been suggested that its lyrics deal with either Spears' father Jamie or paparazzo and Spears' ex-boyfriend Adnan Ghalib.
 "Mannequin" is a trip hop-influenced dance-pop track; while being noted for its "risky" and "futuristic" nature, it has also been suggested that Spears' vocals sound "lifeless".
 "Lace and Leather" is an electro-funk track which gained comparisons to "Control era Janet Jackson", Prince, and Vanity 6's works from the 1980s, and featured a then-unknown Kesha as a backing vocalist.
 "My Baby", described as having a "faux-Janet Jackson vocal", was written by Spears about her two sons Sean Preston and Jayden James Federline.
 Circus closes with its bonus track "Radar", an electropop and Eurodisco song featuring distorted synthesizers emulating sonar pulses, which received comparisons to those of Soft Cell's "Tainted Love" (1981).
 In its lyrics, Spears lets the subject know he is on her radar, while she lists the qualities the man has.

-Title and artwork
+Title and packaging

 Spears commented on the title of Circus: "I like the fact that you're always on the edge of your seat when you're at a circus.
 You're never bored [...]
 You're just really engulfed in what's going on around you.
 And you want to know what's going to happen next."
 Spears also revealed she titled the album Circus due to her life being "a circus" at the time.
 The album's cover artwork and booklet images were photographed by Kate Turning and feature Spears in circus-styled settings.
 Spears revealed the album's cover alongside its track listing via her official website on October 31, 2008.